 - Last but not least, if your device is one of the few supported ones (spoiler: some Xiaomis and Nexus phones only), you might consider trying LuneOS, a project that brings new life to HP WebOS, the futuristic HTML5-based, open-source iOS competitor that didn't truly make it against the Android hegemony in the first 2010s.
 Still, chances are it'll be lighter than most Android versions (especially those with manufacturer skins), while open source and fully respectful of your privacy.

 If your device is currently not supported by any of the distros mentioned above, porting postmarketOS to it might be a relatively easy task, provided you have experience with compiling Android and Linux kernel, and possibly some minimal knowledge of the C programming language.
 And, of course, provided there is already one stable Android or Linux kernel you can find the source code for.
 If you feel brave enough, you can check this page from the postmarketOS wiki and start getting your hands dirty.
 And if you ever get stuck, don't be shy and ask the postmarketOS community in their chat rooms.

-And if, by chance, you manage to get a mainline Linux kernel and modem (calls, SMS, mobile data...) to fully work on Linux on your smartphone, you might have just created one of the very few full-featured Linux smartphones.
+And if, by chance, you manage to get the "mainline" Linux kernel and modem (calls, SMS, mobile data...) to fully work on Linux on your smartphone, you might have just created one of the very few modern "true Linux" Linux smartphones.
 But that's clearly beyond the point of this article.